chuqingjin/chuqingjin.github.io/_pages/about.md

 # News

+* Aug.
+2021: My paper on security analyst competition was selected as a finalist for Young Economists' Essay Award (YEEA) at EARIE 2021!
 * Feb.
-2021: I presented the paper on security analyst competition in at Singapore Management University.
+2021: Presented the paper on security analyst competition in at Singapore Management University.
 * Jan.
-2021: I presented the papers on security analyst competition and cloud welfare at Nanyang Technological University.
+2021: Presented the papers on security analyst competition and cloud welfare at Nanyang Technological University.
 * Nov.
-2020: I presented our paper on cloud welfare in the Digital Stars Seminar Series at Zhejiang University.
+2020: Presented our paper on cloud welfare in the Digital Stars Seminar Series at Zhejiang University.

 <br>